espanido

 Mexico "Habría estudiado más si hubiera tenido tiempo."
 Less frequent in everyday conversation; simpler past tenses might be used instead.

-Usage Examples Conditional Perfect
+Usage Examples Conditional (Si Clauses)

 • Habría terminado el proyecto si hubiera tenido más tiempo. - I would have finished the project if I had had more time.